oracle-quickstart/terraform-oci-open-lz/addons/oci-oag/README.md

 ### Overview
 Welcome to the **Oracle Access Governance (OAG) [Addon](#)**, Oracle Access Governance is a native Identity Governance and Administration (IGA) cloud service that helps meet governance and compliance requirements for digital identities and access rights across applications, infrastructure, and identity platforms.
 A single instance on Oracle Access Governance can now govern one or more OCI tenancies across regions, on-premises identity applications, and hybrid deployments.
 With a central deployment of Access Governance, customers can improve their security posture with enterprise-wide capabilities to identify anomalies and help mitigate security threats.

-OCI Operating Entities LZ may optionally deploy the OCI IAM Groups and Policies for deploying Oracle Access Governance (OAG) as an add-on .
-The landing zone runtime will deploy a new group for managing the OAG and and add policies to the Security Administrator to be able to create and Oracle Access Governance (OAG) instance in the security compartment.
+OCI Operating Entities LZ may optionally deploy OCI IAM Groups and Policies for Oracle Access Governance (OAG) as an add-on.
+During the landing zone deployment, a new group and policies will be created for managing OAG, and an additional policy statement will be added to the Security Administrator policy.
+This will allow the creation of an Oracle Access Governance (OAG) instance within the security compartment.

 &nbsp;